Jörg Friedrich (author): Bibliography

 Friedrich's next book reproduces photographs taken by municipal authorities of German civilians burned to death in the firebomb raids.
-It is much more graphic than Der Brand.
+It is much more graphic than The Fire.
 The book created a sense of revulsion among reviewers; even Friedrich said "no normal person would want to gaze upon these photos."
 It has never been translated into English and is unavailable outside Germany and Austria.

 The book which brought Friedrich to fame, and has sold over 186,000 copies, covering the bombing of German cities.
 Starting with technology and mechanisms but then concentration on effect on the ground and the horror of bombing for the German civilians trapped in it.
 See reviews below.